Vyral/jackson-campbell/_posts/2020-02-10-how-renovation-home-loans-work.md

 youtube_code: 404-3w-cdgs
 ---

-{% include youtube.html %} If you’re looking to buy a home and fix it up, a renovation loan could help you out.
-Here’s how they work.
+{% include youtube.html %}<center>If you’re looking to buy a home and fix it up, a renovation loan could help you out.
+Here’s how they work.</center>

 If you’re thinking about buying a home that needs some work and you want to use the bank’s money to pay for it, we’re going to show you how to do that today.